 9. “Family Bible,” Willie Nelson

-Richard had it recorded by singer Claude Gray, who took it to the Top 10 on the charts.
-Fueled by that accomplishment, Willie ultimately moved to Nashville, and included it on his own Yesterday’s Wine album, released in 1971.
+Claude Gray recorded it first, taking it to the Top 10 on the charts.
+Fueled by that accomplishment, Nelson ultimately moved to Nashville, and included it on his own Yesterday’s Wine album, released in 1971.

 8. “I Saw God Today,” George Strait